FerretDB/FerretDB/website/blog/2023-06-07-install-ferretdb-mongodb-alternative-ubuntu.md

 ![How to install FerretDB on Ubuntu](/img/blog/install-ferretdb-ubuntu.jpg)

-*This is a duplicate post from [Tutornix](https://tutornix.com/how-to-install-ferretdb-mongodb-alternative-on-ubuntu-22-0420-04/) about installing FerretDB on Ubuntu*
+*This is a duplicate post from [Tutornix](https://tutornix.com/how-to-install-ferretdb-mongodb-alternative-on-ubuntu-22-0420-04/) about installing FerretDB on Ubuntu; we are grateful to the author for the permission to repost this on our blog.*

 <!--truncate-->